Gexkill/sweng2/RASD/src/introduction.md

     * ...

 ##Interfaces to other applications
-Interface with the older system
+Interface with the older system to import old data the first time, from that moment all new taxi drivers will be automatically added to the new system
 ##Parallel operation
 The server support parallel operations from different users and different taxi drivers.
 ##Reference documents